DeuxHuitHuit/288-toolkit/README.md

 # 288 Toolkit

-[!IMPORTANT] These packages only export typescript and svelte files.
-It is on the consumer of the packages to compile those files to javascript.

 This is a collection of package that Deux Huit Huit uses to build websites.
 They are meant to be used with Svelte, Sveltekit and Craft CMS.